ZzzFnn/ZzzFnn.github.io/README.md

 This website is a collection of interconnected notes, essays, and reading reflections.

 Rather than a traditional blog, it is maintained as a growing digital garden where ideas develop over time.

+Built with [Quartz](https://quartz.jzhao.xyz/).
+Many thanks to Quartz and all contributors who made this site possible.